karthik0112/javasciript-grammer/evaluation3.md

 ## 5. Explain the Class instance method and static method with an example?

 **Static Method**
- - If it's a static method (doesn't use any instance data), then declare it as a static method and you can directly call it.
+- The following example demonstrates to invoke static method within the non static method.
 **Algorithm**

-Step 1.
+- Step 1.
 Use strict mode as public.
-Step 2.
-Declare a class inside the class create a method.
+- Step 2.
+Declare a class inside the static method.
-Step 3.
+- Step 3.
 Then return the value.
+- Step 4.
+Create new constructor object for the class.
-Step 4.
-Outside the class call the method of class directly.
+- Step 5.
+Use the constructor call the method of class.

 **Psuedocode**

 ```
+BEGIN
 "use strict"
 CLASS Static1
     static example1()